moxb/moxb/packages/stellar-router-core/README.md

 # Stellar Router - core

-Stellar Router is yet another router for web applications.
+Stellar Router is a router for web applications.

 ## Design goals

  - It should be implemented in TypeScript, with strong type safety
+ - It should integrate with mobx reactivity.
  - The app developer should be able to describe the structure of the application in a single location of the code.
  - The application structure is described as a state-space,